jhucompilers/fall2022/assign/assign02.md

 The grading criteria are as follows:

-* Implementation of functions and function calls: 89%
+* Implementation of functions and function calls (including intrinsic functions): 83%
-* Arrays: 0.5%
+* Arrays: 4%
+* Strings: 2%
-* Lambdas: 0.5%
+* Lambdas: 1%
 * Design and coding style: 10%

 Note that it is assumed that all of the functionality from